What are some other applications for vacuum excavation?

 What types of product lines can you install?

 After an auger bore, tunnel or pipe ram is completed, we can install product lines ranging from DIP, PVC, HDPE, RCP, PCP and VCP inside casing using skids, railings or spacers.
-With directional boring, we can pull back PVC, HDPE and steel casing.

 How accurately can you install a product line?